ItsCam32/ToothpickSequence/README.md

 ### [Release Build](https://github.com/ItsCam32/ToothpickSequence/releases/tag/v1.0.0)

 <h2>Description</h2>
 Omar Pol's toothpick sequence is an infinite 2D geometric sequence wherein with each generation, line segments (toothpicks) are added perpendicular to each end of every existing toothpick.
 In visualising this, repeating patterns are shown more and more as the amount of toothpicks increases.
+Simulated in Unity.
 <br />

 <h2>Media</h2>